NEKTech-Labs/NEKTech-Linux-Shell/ReadMe.txt

-This Software is Developed in NEK Tech Labs and used for educational and learning Purpose of the students.
+This Software is Developed in NEK Tech Labs and used for educational and learning Purpose of the students.a

 This program is free software; you can redistribute it and/or modify it under the terms and conditions of NEK Tech.